 group (J. F. Lehmanns Verlag, 1940, p.
 70).
 The magazine Volk und Rasse

 (People and Race) appeared at Lehmann's for the first time in 1926; before long

 Darré, the future Nazi Minister of Agriculture, Gütt, Himmler and other

 luminaries joined the editorial board.

-Kraepelin, dictatorship rind social
+Kraepelin, dictatorship and social psychiatry

 In order to "reduce (the incidence of) madness", Gruber's collaborator

 Kraepelin began to recommend ruthless intervention in people's lives through dictatorship

 as early as 1918.
 In November 1920 he lectured to the Department of Genealogy